-When it comes to having a successful career, there are certain work habits that can make or break your professional development path.
+When it comes to having a successful career, certain work habits can make or break your professional development path.

 What exactly are these work habits?